Woman in labor officiates wedding of another woman in labor

 Dwivedi was ordained in 2014 and in the years since, had performed "a grand total of zero" weddings.
 She'd become interested after realizing how difficult it might be for LGBTQ Desi couples to find someone to marry them.
 Now she runs the Purple Pundit Project, through which she offers her wedding officiation services as a side project.

-No one ever reached out to her, so Brianna Walko’s was the first wedding she’d done.
+No one ever reached out to her, so Walko's was the first wedding she'd done.

-Dwivedi and Walko, who had a baby girl she and her new husband named Riley, have stayed in touch since they connected in the hospital.
+Dwivedi and Walko, who named her baby girl Riley, have stayed in touch since they connected in the hospital.

 "We've been trading mom tips," she said.

-Note: EDITOR'S NOTE: This story has been updated to include an interview with Brianna Walko.